laurci/genezio-rs/README.md

 ## Genezio cloud

 If you want to deploy your project to the Genezio cloud (if not, why are you reading this?), you will need to have a Genezio Account and be logged in with the Genezio CLI.
-You can use `genezio login` to log in; [more here] (https://docs.genez.io/genezio-documentation/cli-tool/cli-commands/login).
+You can use `genezio login` to log in; [more here](https://docs.genez.io/genezio-documentation/cli-tool/cli-commands/login).
 Then check you are logged in using `genezio account`; [more here](https://docs.genez.io/genezio-documentation/cli-tool/cli-commands/account).

 ## Cross-compilation